michael-rubel/laravel-seo-manager/README.md

 │   ├── tags
 ```

 You can put the URL available within your app, and the JSON of tags you want to get in the view under the URL specified.
-You can define wildcard paths using `*` notation to cover the local URL scope.
+You can use `*` notation to cover wildcard paths.
 You will receive the manager variable with tags for each view as a `Collection` instance by default.
 The model to use by the package and variable name is customizable in the config file.

 The package requires PHP `^8.x` and Laravel `^8.67`.